The first rule of insurance licensing is: There’s always an exception, and Florida loves to live by this rule.

 Florida is the only state that requires carriers to report the county of operation when appointing agents.
 Each county has a $6 fee, and there are 67 counties.
 What this looks like in practical terms:

 - Residents select their county and pay a $60 appointment fee

-- Nonresidents who never plan to physically sell in any Florida county select zero counties and pay their $60 appointment fee
+- Non-residents who never plan to have a physical presence to sell in any Florida county select zero counties and pay their $60 appointment fee

-- With 67 counties, this could mean paying $402 just for the county appointment
+- With 67 counties, this could mean paying $402 just for the county appointments

-There’s more than one way to get appointed – because of course there is!
+There’s more than one way to get appointed to sell insurance in the state of Florida – because of course there is!
 And, of course, Florida doesn’t accept all methods equally!

 In Florida, only some appointments can be done through the National Insurance Producer Registry (NIPR) Gateway, including:

 AgentSync can support these appointments as automated processes in the AgentSync Manage product, since they go through the NIPR Gateway.
 For all other license classes and lines of authority that Florida requires appointments for, carriers must submit them through Florida’s eAppoint portal.